Historical Photos – New U.P. Mining Pictures

 Images are from my personal historical photos collection

 Whaleback ships were a unique design that was adopted to ship ore across the Great Lakes and particularly Lake Superior.
 Their shape was designed to lessen the impact of turbulent surf.
 When fully loaded they looked more like a submarine than a surface ship.
-They were used mostly as a tow barge, schooners had mostly been used before this.
+They were used mostly as a tow barge replacing schooners which had been used before this.

 Whalebacks at the Soo Locks towing each other a common practice in ore shipping.

 Whalebacks were fairly common throughout the early 20th century.
 44 of them were built between 1887 and 1898.
+Twenty-five of the whalebacks built were tow barges, the other 19 were steam powered.
 Most of them were built in Duluth, MN or Superior, WI as freighters for the iron range.
 None of them are left except one that is a museum ship in Superior, WI, the SS Meteor. (here is a link to the Whaleback Museum: https://superiorpublicmuseums.org/ss-meteor/)

 Whalebacks taking on ore in Escanaba.